 We have these biological responses because they are sometimes necessary, but…these circuits can misfire, especially in the modern world, an environment our brain was not designed to operate in.
 Anger and aggression may be provoked inappropriately, and in such cases cannot help the situation, but may worsen it.Doug Fields

 The standard advice to stop ruminating is to snap yourself out of it, to interrupt the loop and redirect your thoughts.
-There are a number of ways to accomplish this and I’ve written about many of them.
+There are a number of ways to accomplish this, and I’ve written about some of them.

 But your go-to method may not be a good match in the middle of the night, when you really just want to lie there in the dark, not move around or turn on the light to write.

 And, time of night aside, your go-to method for interrupting and redirecting your thoughts may simply not always work.
 Sometimes, that voice in your head needs to be heard, not ignored, just like a frustrated person you’re trying to help who really needs to be seen and understood, not silenced.